mdjahidhasan009/SQL/select.md

 ```sql
 SELECT COUNT(*) FROM Employees
 ```
-It can also be combined with where conditions to get the count of rows that satisfy speciﬁc conditions.
+It can also be combined with where conditions to get the count of rows that satisfy specific conditions.
 ```sql
 SELECT COUNT(*) FROM Employees WHERE ManagerId IS NOT NULL
 ```
-Speciﬁc columns can also be speciﬁed to get the number of values in the column.
+Specific columns can also be specified to get the number of values in the column.
 Note that `NULL` values are not counted.
 ```sql
 SELECT COUNT(ManagerId) FROM Employees